BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Events-List.md

 **persistent**

-This event works in the same way as [point](#point-point), the only difference is that is uses scoreboards instead of points.
+This event works in the same way as [point](#point-point), the only difference being that it uses scoreboards instead of points.
 You can use `action:add`, `action:subtract`, `action:set` and `action:multiply` to change the value.
-It's only possible to change the value, you have to create the scoreboard-objective beforehand.
+It's only possible to change the value, you have to create the scoreboard target first.

 ```YAML title="Example"
 gotKill: "score kill 1 action:add"